Are you looking for just the right red flowering tree for your landscape for a pop of color?

 Its glossy leaves are maroon or purplish-red from spring into early summer.
 From mid- through late summer, the tree bears dark green leaves with purplish-red veins.
 Then they turn a beautiful bronze in the fall.

-A mature Prairie Fire Crabapple will be about 20 feet tall and have a 15-foot spread.
+A mature Prairie Fire Crabapple will reach approximately 20 feet in height and have a spread of about 15 feet.
 The Prairie Fire Crabapple grows at a moderate rate, adding 13 to 24 inches in height every year.
 You can use it as a shade tree about 10 years after planting.
+Prairie Fire Crabapples also need full sun, and at least six hours of unfiltered sunlight every day, so they should be planted in an open spot within your yard.
+They grow in almost any type of soil, acid or alkaline, sandy or clay, as long as it is well-drained.

-2. Crape myrtle (Laegerstomia indica)
+2. Crape Myrtle (Laegerstomia indica)

 The foliage of crape myrtle trees is every bit as attractive as the flowers.
 In late summer and early fall, crape myrtle leaves turn bright red, yellow, or orange.
-The bark of the crape myrtle tree is self-exfoliating, revealing a smooth under-bark in colors ranging from dark brown to gray.

 As young trees, crape myrtles need lots of moisture.
 Once they are established, these trees are extremely drought- and heat-resistant.
 Pinching back new growth in the summer increases the production of flower buds.

 Crape myrtles are adapted to USDA Hardiness Zones 6 through 9.
 They grow quickly, increasing their height at a rate of about 24 inches every year, eventually reaching a height of 15 to 25 feet and a spread of 6 to 15 feet.
+Crape myrtles grow well in sandy soils, loamy soils, and even clay soils, but they need full sun, and at least six hours of unfiltered sunlight every day.

-3. Japanese flowering quince (Chaenomeles japonica)
+3. Japanese Flowering Quince (Chaenomeles japonica)

 The Japanese Flowering Quince is a small, thorny, deciduous tree, really more of a shrub, that makes a brief but spectacular display of flowers every spring.
 Its red, pink, white, or orange flowers emerge on bare branches in late winter before its leaf buds open.
 Some varieties of Japanese Flowering Quince put on another, less memorable floral display in the early fall.